lcnbr/PhysVault/PhysNotes/GR/round trips by parallel transport.md

 ![[Pasted image 20220205191545.png#leftwrap|100]]

 Let us now think of a closed trajectory (e.g. a gyroscope moving in orbit around the earth).
-The question we would like to investigate is by how much the spin-vector (or any other [[parallel transport|parallely transported]] vector) will be changed after completing a full orbit, returning back to the same point.
+The question we would like to investigate is by how much the [[spin in GR|spin]]-vector (or any other [[parallel transport|parallely transported]] vector) will be changed after completing a full orbit, returning back to the same point.
 To start, we will consider small closed curves.
 The [[affine connection]] can be expanded as
 $$
 \Gamma^\mu{}_{\nu \rho}(x)=\Gamma^\mu{}_{\nu \rho}(X)+\left(x^{\alpha}-X^{\alpha}\right) \frac{\partial \Gamma^\mu{}_{\nu \rho}}{\partial x^{\alpha}}(X)+\cdots
 $$